Skip to content

 Fail2Ban & Allow2Ban

 Fail2Ban and Allow2Ban are Phirewall's automatic banning mechanisms.
-They monitor request patterns and temporarily ban clients that exceed configurable thresholds -- the primary defense against brute force attacks, credential stuffing, and persistent scanners.
+They monitor request patterns and temporarily ban clients that exceed configurable thresholds, the primary defense against brute force attacks, credential stuffing, and persistent scanners.

 Fail2Ban